ICRAR/daliuge/docs/managers.rst

 the runtime system, allowing users to submit physical graphs, deploy them, let them run and query their status.

-DROP Managers are hierarchicaly organized, mirroring the topology of their environment, and thus enable scalable solutions.
+DROP Managers are hierarchically organized, mirroring the topology of their environment, and thus enable scalable solutions.
 The current design is flexible enough to add more intermediate levels if necessary in the future.
 The hierarchy levels currently present are: